moorepants/me41055/content/pages/syllabus.rst

 Academic dishonesty will not be tolerated.
 All homework assignments turned in for a grade must be your (or you and your partner's) unique work.
-You will have to include a contribution explanation with each homework submission.
+You will have to include a contribution explanation with each homework submission even if you do the homework alone and not as a pair.
 This contribution explanation should explain the contributions each of the partners made and any help you received from people other than the instructors.

 If you make use of code found in other sources that you did not write yourself, either directly or in a modified form, you must follow the copyright licenses